hneemann/yagi/README.md

 One open issue is the handling of the comments in the template.
 It seems to me that they are bound to a fixed code position when they are parsed and stored in the ast.
 So if the type names became longer, the comments move around in the generated code.
-So at the moment the comments are simply removed from the code, which makes it harder to understand the generated code.
+So at the moment the comments are simply removed from the generated code, which makes it harder to understand.